-NOTE: While a student may qualify for an academic scholarship, these awards are awarded based on available funds.
-We encourage ALL students to apply as early as possible.

-Incoming freshmen (see definition below): New freshmen academic scholarships are based on overall academic achievement while in high school.
-The following factors are used to determine scholarship awards:
+While a student may qualify for an academic scholarship, these awards are made based on available funds.
+We encourage all students to apply as early as possible.
+The deadline for academic scholarships is March 1st.
+Incoming freshmen academic scholarships are awarded based on overall academic achievement while in high school.
+The following factors are used to determine these: